architect/arc.codes/src/views/docs/en/guides/frontend/static-assets.md

 The Node.js runtime helper, [`@architect/functions`, provides a `static`](../../reference/runtime-helpers/node.js#arc.static) method to help create a path for a given fingerprinted asset.
 See [below for an example](#fingerprinted-file-paths).

 By setting fingerprinting to `external`, the file name is not changed before uploading to S3.
 You should only do this if you can ensure that the file name changes when you change the file content.
-This setting is incompatible with the the Node.js runtime helper mentioned above.
+This setting is incompatible with the Node.js runtime helper mentioned above.

 ```arc
 @static